Last Updated August 12, 2021

 FACTS: DID YOU KNOW?

-Almost 114,000 people in the United States are currently on the waiting list for a lifesaving organ transplant.
+Almost 107,000 people in the United States are currently on the waiting list for a lifesaving organ transplant.
+This is the lowest it has been since 2009.
+The list topped at 124,000 at its height in 2014.

 - Organ recipients are selected based primarily on medical need, location and compatibility.

-- Organs that can be donated after death are the heart, liver, kidneys, lungs, pancreas and small intestines.
-Tissues include corneas, skin, veins, heart valves, tendons, ligaments and bones.
+- Organs that can be donated after death are the heart, liver, kidneys, lungs, pancreas, small intestines, hands, face and uterus.
+Tissues include corneas, skin, middle ear veins, heart valves, tendons, ligaments, bones, and cartilage.

-- A healthy person can become a 'living donor' by donating a kidney, or a part of the liver, lung, intestine, blood or bone marrow.
+- A healthy person can become a 'living donor' by donating a kidney, or a part of the liver, lung, intestine, pancreas, uterus, blood, or bone marrow.

 - About 6,000 living donations occur each year.
-One in four donors are not biologically related to the recipient.
+One in three donors are not biologically related to the recipient.

 - The buying and selling of human organs is not allowed for transplants in America, but it is allowed for research purposes.